 NEW RESEARCH: How to enhance refugee advocacy in 4 hours

-Education researcher Nadia Naffi made a promising discovery when she adapted cutting-edge interview techniques traditionally used in constructivist psychology as part of her ongoing study of how social media shapes young people’s attitudes toward refugees.
+Montreal, September 27, 2017 - Education researcher Nadia Naffi, made a promising discovery when she adapted cutting-edge interview techniques traditionally used in constructivist psychology as part of her ongoing study of how social media shapes young people’s attitudes toward refugees.

-“During one-on-one interviews with teens and young adults, participants reflected more thoughtfully on their own reactions to Facebook posts about Syrian refugee resettlement, and they sought to better understand the attitudes of others,” says Naffi, a Concordia recipient of the Governor General's Academic Medal (gold) and 2017 SSHRC Storytellers competition winner.
+“During one-on-one interviews with teens and young adults, participants reflected more thoughtfully on their own reactions to Facebook posts about Syrian refugee resettlement, and they sought to better understand the attitudes of others,” says Naffi, a Concordia PhD candidate and 2017 SSHRC Storytellers competition winner.

 “In as little as three or four hours, we saw empathy for the refugees emerge, as well as empathy for those who feel differently.”

 Naffi's findings were published in the journal Personal Construct Theory & Practice this fall.